Using Generic Inquiries in Acumatica

 These classes are a middle layer between the database and the Acumatica screens.
 When building generic inquiries, you use DACs to retrieve data from the database.
 The classes typically match the database table names (except for calculated fields).
 If needed, you can create custom DACs that pull different information based on what you need.
 Creating a custom DAC may require developer skills.

 Choosing The Fields for your Generic Inquiry

-There is currently not a database schema published for Acumatica.
+At the time of this blog’s publication, there is currently not a database schema published for Acumatica.
 While this is under development, for now it takes some trial and error to understand the tables and fields that you need to call in your inquiry.
 Using a little tool called “Inspect Element” makes this possible.

 To use “inspect element”, the customizer user role is required.
 On the screen from which you’d like to pull data, you may choose “inspect element” or use the Ctrl+Alt+Click as a keyboard shortcut.
 The Inspect element pop-up then shows the DAC where the data is stored.
 The pop-up also gives info on the field you need to use.
 For the document segment (below the header) click on the table name, not the field value, in order to get the field & table names displayed correctly when you inspect the element.
 Here’s an example of inspecting the element when looking at a customer:

 Minimum Required Items: